fractalide/fractalide/components/README.md

 ### What?

-`Subnets` are essentially buckets with holes in them.
-Each hole is a `port` and connects to other `components` or `subnets` ports which are contained in the bucket. `Subnets` may also have [contracts](../components/README.md) as a dependency, they are used for an important concept called an `Initial Information Packet` or `IIP`, to be described later.
+`Subnets` are essentially buckets that contain other components, subnets and contracts, this is the implementation.
+These buckets also have pipes, where each pipe connects to the ports of other `components` or `subnets`, in other words, the interface.

 ### Why?